saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="s3.8.2"></a> Recommendation 3.8.2: No spaces should be inserted for horizontal alignment.

 *Horizontal alignment* refers to aligning code blocks by adding space to the code.
+Horizontal alignment should not be used, becuase:

-- It always takes time to format and support such code and fix alignment for new developers in case they need to change something in aligned code.
+- When modifying code, it takes a lot of time for new developers to format, support, and fix alignment issues.
 - Long identifier names will break the alignment and lead to less presentable code.
 - Alignment possesses more disadvantages than advantages.
 To reduce maintenance costs, misalignment is the best choice.